-where the supremum is taken for all Lipschitz continuous functions $\varphi : M \longrightarrow [-1, 1]$ whose Lipschitz constants are bounded by $1$.
+where the supremum is taken over all Lipschitz continuous functions $\varphi : M \longrightarrow [-1, 1]$ whose Lipschitz constants are bounded by $1$.
 See \cite{V09} for its basic properties.
-In particular, we recall that, since $M$ is compact, $d_W$ is a metrization of the weak topology on the space of all Borel probability measures on $M$.
+In particular, since $M$ is compact, $d_W$ metrizes the weak topology on the space of Borel probability measures on $M$.